Careers at Alcresta Therapeutics

-We are seeking a Supplier Quality Engineer to support activities relating to Supplier Quality Management, especially for contract manufacturers.
-Assist the R&D and Technical Operations groups with the issues relating to supplier selection, development, qualification, process validation and supplier assessment activities during design control and manufacturing.
+We are seeking a Quality Engineer to support activities, as applied to design and manufacturing of medical devices.
+Assist the R&D and Technical Operations (Tech Ops) groups with design transfer, process qualification and supplier control activities during design and manufacturing of medical devices.

-- Escalate supplier quality issues to the Management, as needed and collaborates with Tech Ops group towards taking appropriate actions with the supplier to address the quality-related issues during routine production.
+- Escalate quality issues to management, as needed and collaborate with Tech Ops group towards taking appropriate actions with the CMO to address the quality-related issues during design transfer and routine manufacturing.

 - Support Tech Ops group to identify and eliminate risks that could impact the product quality.
-Participates in risk assessment activities to identify product quality and compliance risks, and to mitigate those risks.
+Participate in risk assessment activities to identify product quality and compliance risks, and to mitigate those risks.

-- Collaborate with Tech Ops team to review supplier-initiated deviations/variances, non-conforming material and its disposition, associated investigation according to agreed-upon plan and escalation to SCAR, as necessary.
-Monitor the progress of Supplier Corrective Action Requests (SCARs) and their timely closure with the supplier.
+- Collaborate with Tech Ops team to review Supplier-initiated deviations/variances, non-conforming material and its disposition, associated investigation according to agreed upon plan and escalation to CAPA, as necessary.
+Monitor the progress of supplier corrective action requests (SCARs) and their timely closure with the supplier.

 Education and Experience

-- 5+ years of experience in supplier quality management and/or quality assurance in medical device or related life science industry, including minimum of 3 years of experience in GMP environment a must
+- 3-5 years of experience in quality management and/or quality assurance in medical device or life science industry; experience in Drug or medical device GMP environment.

-- Familiarity with supplier controls, risk management, and process validation associated with medical device or pharmaceutical products.
+- Familiarity with quality management principles, risk management, and process qualification associated with medical device, biologics or pharmaceutical products.

 - Ability to work in a cross functional team as well as the ability to be a self-starter and motivated to work independently.

-- Demonstrated ability to liaison with engineering and manufacturing resources
+- Demonstrated ability to liaison with R&D and manufacturing resources.

 - Working knowledge in chemical/biological processes, injection molding and mechanical assemblies etc.